rafrombrc/FirefoxID-Server/README.txt

 If you are using nginx as your server platform:
     #. $ cp conf/nginx/conf.d/*.conf /etc/nginx/conf.d
     Please note that due to nginx conf processing considerations, astatic.conf needs to be processed before other "s*" based rules are resolved.
+    #.
+FOR UBUNTU Configurations:
+        The packaged nginx configuration files are a bit different under Ubuntu (10.04).
+You will need to either modify the /etc/nginx/nginx.conf file or the individual nginx configuration files.

+        Option 1:
+        Edit /etc/nginx/nginx.conf
+        This is recommended if you have not installed other nginx configurations.

+        nginx.conf:
+        #===
+        http {
+            ...

 This should bring up a server.